Can You Change Portugal Golden Visa Funds After Investing?

 1. Investment-maintenance risk

 The investor must avoid undermining the qualifying investment position.
-A redemption followed by a delay before reinvestment could create a problem.
+Portugal's ARI framework is set out in Law 23/2007, Article 90-A and AIMA's ARI guidance; a redemption followed by a delay before reinvestment could create a problem.

 2. Replacement eligibility risk

-The new fund must be independently reviewed against the current Golden Visa fund-route requirements.
+The new fund must be independently reviewed against the current Golden Visa fund-route requirements, including AIMA's fund-route checklist.
 Do not assume another fund qualifies because it markets itself to Golden Visa investors.

 3. Evidence risk